Orbitale/Compotes/README.md

 # Roadmap/TODO list

-* Make many analytics dashboards.
+* Make many analytics dashboards (that's what this app is for in the first place, probably with Highcharts).
+* Implement more source file types like xls, ods, etc., that could be transformed to CSV before importing them.
+[PHPSpreadsheet](https://phpspreadsheet.readthedocs.io/) is already installed, though not used yet.
+* Custom source file format (only CSV for now, and that's perfectly fine for me).
+* Change CSV headers at runtime (could be done with a command-line `InputOption::VALUE_IS_ARRAY` option, something like `bin/console operations:import --header=Account --header=Amount --header=Label` etc.).
+* Change CSV delimiter/enclosure at runtime (could be done with command-line options).
+* Change input operation date format (for now it's `d/m/Y` as of French date format).
+* Multiple bank accounts (needs to migrate all existing data to a "default" account create via migration).
+* Operation currency (a single header, maybe a default value in the importer and the command too).
+* Docker setup, maybe? (easy-pick!)

+**✔️ Done from the roadmap:**

 * Operation tags (insurance, internet provider, car loan, etc.).
 Multiple tags per operation.
-* Implement more source file types like xls, ods, etc., that could be transformed to CSV before importing them.
-[PHPSpreadsheet](https://phpspreadsheet.readthedocs.io/) is already installed, though not used yet.
-* Custom source file format.
-* Change CSV headers at runtime (could be done with a command-line `InputOption::VALUE_IS_ARRAY` option).
-* Change CSV delimiter/enclosure at runtime.
-* Change input operation date format.
-* Multiple bank accounts
-* Operation currency
-* Docker setup, maybe?